-1.5 This policy has been drawn up on the basis of UK law and guidance, but due to the nature of the RAD's work globally it also embraces all the principles contained in the United Nations Convention on the Rights of the Child 1991 (UNCRC).
-This is the only international human rights treaty to include civil, political, economic, social, and cultural rights.
+1.4 This policy has been drawn up on the basis of UK law and guidance, but due to the nature of the RAD's work globally it also embraces the principles contained in the United Nations Convention on the Rights of the Child 1991 (UNCRC).
+Article 19 of the UNCRC states that children are protected from all forms of violence, abuse, neglect and bad treatment by their parents or anyone else who looks after them.
+This is an international human rights treaty which includes civil, political, economic, social, and cultural rights.
 It sets out in detail what every child needs to have a safe, happy and fulfilled childhood regardless of their sex, religion, social origin and where and to whom they were born.